top of page

 THAADSHA SANTHIRALINGAM

-Thaadsaagini is a first-year MA Psychology student and research assistant in the Children's Representational Development Lab.
+Thaadsha is a second-year MA Psychology student and research assistant in the Children's Representational Development Lab.
 She completed her B.A. in Psychology from McGill University.
-Her past research projects have examined the influence of digital stories on children’s and adolescent’s perceptions of cyberbullying and the effect of uncertainty and dread in intertemporal decisions about pain in young adults.
-She is passionate about how children can think and process at an early age and hopes to examine, with Dr. Deepthi Kamawar, children’s executive functioning in saving for their future.
+She is currently involved in the Future Study and the Knowledge Across Time Study.
+She is passionate about how children can think and process at an early age.
+More specifically, she is interested about children’s moral reasoning development and their consideration of intention and outcome.

 IMG_8937.jpeg